ARPOISE/ARpoise/ArpoiseDirectory/README.md

 ## Overview
 ARpoiseDirectory is a cgi-bin program written in C.
-It acts as a cgi-filter between the ARpoise client app and the ARpoise directory back end.
+The program acts as a cgi-filter between the ARpoise client app and the ARpoise directory back end.

 ## Functionality
 After receiving a request from the ARpoise client app,